-If you’re curious about adding a deba knife to your set but not quite ready to take the plunge, Wusthof’s just might be the perfect starter option for you.
-The company’s 7-inch deba is a no-frills knife that’s perfect for cutting fish, meat, vegetables and fruit.
-With a blade precision forged from single piece of high-carbon steel, the company says it should resist stains or corrosion, but regular maintenance and oiling can’t hurt.
-It also features a tang that’s been triple riveted to the handle to provide premium-feeling control and extra durability.
+If you’re curious about adding a Deba knife to your set but not quite ready to take the plunge, Mercer’s Deba knife is a great choice.
+The company’s 4-inch Deba is a straightforward knife that’s perfect for cutting fish, meat, vegetables, and fruit.
+With a blade forged from a single piece of high-carbon steel, this Asian-inspired knife resists stains and corrosion.

 Pros: A versatile knife that’s just right for anyone curious about trying a deba.

 2. Dalstrong Shogun Series S Deba Knife

 If you’ve already tried a deba knife and are interested in an upgrade, then the Dalstrong Shogun Series 5 is definitely worthy of your attention.
 The knife features an ultra-sharp blade that’s been hand-finished using traditional methods and nitrogen-cooled to ensure corrosion resistance.
 Additionally, it features a “Metal Storm” pattern that looks sharp and minimizes drag and keeps food from getting stuck on the blade.
 Adding to its design is a traditional octagon-shaped handle made from military-grade G-10 Garolite and red rosewood.

 Pros: A gorgeous knife with performance to match.

 Cons: Its ornate detailing may be too fussy for some.

 3. KMZ Kitchen Left-Handed Deba Knife